RTS2/rts2/scripts/rts2saf/sphinx/installation.rst

 the execution of the ``unittest``.
 A better way to execute ``unittest`` would be to create and destroy the Postgres DB on  the fly as well - this is a ToDo.

-Configure pg_haba.conf (Ubuntu: /etc/postgresql/9.1/main/pg_hba.conf) to
+deprecated: Configure pg_haba.conf (Ubuntu: /etc/postgresql/9.1/main/pg_hba.conf) to

 .. code-block:: bash